msramalho/feup-mfes/README.md

 ## API
 Since the api is essentially an Alloy4fun webservice a local jar file is used for stability purposes the lib folder structure is required for maven to detect the local repository.

-To run the **api** isolated do `cd api` and then `docker build -t alloy4fun-api . && docker run -p 8080:8080 alloy4fun-api` for now it can be accessed from [http://0.0.0.0:8080/greet](http://0.0.0.0:8080/greet)
+To run the **api** isolated do `cd api` and then `docker build -t alloy4fun-api . && docker run -p 8080:8080 alloy4fun-api` for now it can be accessed from [http://localhost:8080/greet](http://localhost:8080/greet)

+Otherwise, it will be available at [http://localhost:8081/validate](http://localhost:8081/validate)
 ### Database
-The database is save d to a volume in `data/db/`
+The database is saved to a volume in `data/db/`

 ## Meteor
 To run meteor locally using docker's persistent mongodb do `docker-compose up -d` and then `MONGO_URL=mongodb://localhost:27017 meteor`, this has been isolated to npm, so `npm start` also works.